stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 `--debug-dump=frames-interp` and `--debug-dump=frames` arguments.

 The `frames` dump provides a raw output of the DWARF metadata for each frame.
-This is not usually very useful, but it shows how DWARF metadata is actually a bytecode which the interpreter needs to execute to understand how to derive the values of registers based current PC.
+This is not usually as useful as `frames-interp`, but it shows how the DWARF format is actually a bytecode.
+The DWARF interpreter needs to execute these operations to understand how to derive the values of registers based current PC.

 There is an interesting talk about [Exploiting the hard-working DWARF](https://www.cs.dartmouth.edu/~sergey/battleaxe/hackito_2011_oakley_bratus.pdf).

+An example of the `frames` dump:

 ```
 $ readelf --debug-dump=frames sysroot/lib/libc.so.6